 This question is answered depending on your unique situation.
 Porcelain veneers are more for cosmetic flaws instead of for health purposes, while dental crowns are meant to encompass and protect the entire tooth.

 In terms of complete coverage, dental crowns are the way to go.
 Veneers are only fixed to the front of teeth to cover up cracks, chips, and whitening-resistant stains.
 Crowns can effectively cap a damaged tooth, protecting it while also subsequently providing support the tooth needs to withstand normal bite pressure.

 When you consult with us at Family and Implant Dentistry, we’ll discuss your options and help you determine whether a crown or a veneer is best for your situation.

 The Dental Crown Process

 Once your crown is ready, we’ll also shade it chairside with you, so that your crown can look indistinguishable from the rest of your smile.
-What this means is that Dr. Hoffman or Dr. Plooster will be next to you when it’s time to place the crown, and go through shading options to color the crown to your liking.
+What this means is that Dr. Hoffman will be next to you when it’s time to place the crown, and go through shading options to color the crown to your liking.
 This way, when you leave the office your smile will look good as new.

 Discover If Crowns Are Best for You

 Damaged or diseased teeth can worsen in condition if they are left untreated, so consider capping affected teeth with a crown.
-The first step is to consult with our team here at Family and Implant Dentistry, including Dr. Plooster and Dr. Hoffman.
+The first step is to consult with our team here at Family and Implant Dentistry, including Dr. Hoffman.
 During this consultation you can learn more about what makes dental crowns so unique and their versatile uses.